pymmcore-plus/pymmcore-widgets/docs/getting_started.md

 ## Usage

-To better understand how each widget works, in each of their [individual documentation](./widgets/CameraWidget.md/) page we provide a short example on how to use them.
+For a deeper understanding of each widget's functionality, refer to their [individual documentation](./widgets/CameraWidget.md/) pages, where we provide short examples of usage.

 ### Basic usage